 They sure can help!
 Condoms are one of the best ways to help prevent STDs.
 (And bonus!
 They help prevent pregnancy, too.)
 There are two kinds of condoms: regular condoms fit snugly on the penis.
-Female condoms (also called internal condoms) are worn inside the vagina or anus.
+Internal condoms (also called female condoms) are worn inside the vagina or anus.

-Never use a regular condom with a female condom at the same time — just use one or the other.
+Never use a regular condom with a internal condom at the same time — just use one or the other.

 Put on a condom before your penis even touches your partner’s mouth or genitals, or they won’t work as well to prevent STDs.

 Most condoms are made from latex, a kind of rubber.
 There are also condoms made out of thin, soft plastics like polyurethane, polyisoprene, and nitrile.
 Internal condoms are made from nitrile, too.
 Plastic condoms are great for people who have latex allergies or sensitivities.

 Condoms made of lambskin or other animal membranes DO NOT protect against HIV or other STDs — they only help to prevent pregnancy.
 Only latex or plastic condoms and internal condoms help stop STDs.

 It’s also a good idea to use condoms on sex toys if you share them with other people (use a new condom any time a new person uses it), to avoid swapping body fluids that can carry STDs.

 Condoms without spermicide are better at preventing STDs than spermicidal condoms.
 If you use spermicide many times a day, it may make you more likely to get an STD.
 That’s because nonoxynyl-9 (a chemical in most spermicides) can irritate your skin, which can make it easier for infections to get in your body.